Bird Management at the Airport – Essentials Overview for Airlines Safety & Quality Staff – 1 Day

 Target groups

-The course is intended for airline Safety & Quality Assurance staff who currently have limited or no knowledge of the subject and who will either be employed on Bird management duties or who may have to supervise Bird control specialists in their current/future role.
+The course is intended for airline Safety & Quality Assurance staff who currently have limited or no knowledge of the subject and who will either be employed on Bird management duties or who may have to supervise Bird control specialists in their current/future roles.

 Pre-requisites